squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 ${ADD} forward -j MASQ -p tcp -s localnet/8 -d 0/0
 ${ADD} forward -j MASQ -P udp -s localnet/8 -d 0/0
 }}}
-Also,  [mailto:andrew@careless.net Andrew Shipton] notes that with 2.0.x kernels you don't need to enable packet forwarding, but with the 2.1.x and 2.2.x kernels using ipchains you do.
+Also,  [[mailto:andrew@careless.net|Andrew Shipton]] notes that with 2.0.x kernels you don't need to enable packet forwarding, but with the 2.1.x and 2.2.x kernels using ipchains you do.
 Edit /etc/sysctl.conf to make this change permanent.
 Packet forwarding is enabled with the following command:

 {{{
 echo 1 > /proc/sys/net/ipv4/ip_forward
 }}}
 ===== Interception Caching packet redirection with Linux 2.4 or later and Netfilter =====
-NOTE: this information comes from Daniel Kiracofe's [http://www.ibiblio.org/pub/linux/docs/HOWTO/TransparentProxy Transparent Proxy with Squid HOWTO].
+NOTE: this information comes from Daniel Kiracofe's [[http://www.ibiblio.org/pub/linux/docs/HOWTO/TransparentProxy|Transparent Proxy with Squid HOWTO]].

 To support Netfilter transparent interception on Linux 2.4 or later, remember Squid must be compiled with the {{{--enable-linux-netfilter}}} option.